Ancient Egyptian technology: Obelisks and pillars

-Obelisks were a prominent part of the Ancient Egyptian architecture, placed in pairs at the entrances of various monuments and important buildings such as temples.
+Obelisks were a prominent part of the ancient Egyptian architecture, placed in pairs at the entrances of various monuments and important buildings such as temples.
+Earliest known obelisk fragment is that of King Teti (died c.
+2333 BC) from the Old Kingdom, found at Heliopolis.
 In 1902, Encyclopædia Britannica wrote: "The earliest temple obelisk still in position is that of Senusret I of the XIIth Dynasty at Heliopolis (68 feet high)".
 The word obelisk is of Greek rather than Egyptian origin because Herodotus, the great traveler, was the first writer to describe the objects.
 Twenty-nine ancient Egyptian obelisks are known to have survived, plus the Unfinished obelisk being built by Hatshepsut to celebrate her sixteenth year as pharaoh.
 It broke while being carved out of the quarry and was abandoned when another one was begun to replace it.
 The broken one was found at Aswan and provides some of the only insight into the methods of how they were hewn.

 The obelisk symbolized the sky deity Ra and during the brief religious reformation of Akhenaten was said to be a petrified ray of the Aten, the sun disk.
 It is hypothesized by New York University Egyptologist Patricia Blackwell Gary and Astronomy senior editor Richard Talcott that the shapes of the ancient Egyptian pyramid and obelisk were derived from natural phenomena associated with the sun (the sun-god Ra being the Egyptians' greatest deity).
 It was also thought that the deity existed within the structure.
 The Egyptians also used pillars extensively.